Israel enjoys upper hand as ceasefire signals Hezbollah’s limits

 Before dawn on Wednesday, Israeli and Hezbollah militia guns fell silent as a U.S.-brokered ceasefire took hold, capping more than 13 months of escalating conflict that has devastated parts of Lebanon and emptied communities on either side of the Israel-Lebanon border.

 Celebrations erupted in Lebanon as the 60-day truce took hold.
-By daybreak, roads heading south to the area hit heaviest by the fighting, were clogged with thousands of cars as Lebanese residents returned to what was left of their homes.
+By daybreak, roads heading south to the area hit heaviest by the fighting were clogged with thousands of cars as Lebanese residents returned to what was left of their homes.

 On the other side of the border, Israelis were more skeptical.
 Few of the 60,000 people who had been evacuated from their homes in the face of Hezbollah shelling and missile fire seemed convinced that it was safe to go home.
 The Israeli army, however, emerged from the war with significant gains.